Nithin-Valiyaveedu/Nithin-Valiyaveedu/README.md

 - 👯 I’m looking to collaborate on **Web development projects**

-- 💬 Ask me about **Software Engineering, web development, NFTs, Crypto, AI**
+- 💬 Ask me about **Software Engineering, web development, NFT, Crypto, AI**

 - 📫 How to reach me **nithinvaliya@gmail.com**